agaddamu/DevOps2/Labs/usecases/usecase-1/README.md

             - Branches to build - Leave blank
             - Repository browser - Auto
              ![alt text](../../../images/SCM.png)
- 4. In the script path - Jenkinsfile
+ 4. In the script path - Labs/usecases/usecase-1/Jenkinsfile
              ![alt text](../../../images/JenkinsFile.png)
  5. For additional behaviour plugins must be installed like "Github, Wipe repository".
 Detailed information is present in jenkis configuration slide.
  6. Commit the code in the github to trigger the pipeline.
 You can check the hook delivery matching with commitId.